8 Halloween Fairy Tales to Give You the Shivers

 1. The Boy Who Left Home to Find Out About the Shivers

 I love this story, and it definitely belongs amongst the Halloween fairy tales.
 In this lesser-known Grimm story, a young lad grows up mocked by his village because he’s not afraid of anything.
 Determined to find out what fear is and finally feel himself shudder, he goes on a journey to seek out the scary, dark, and hair-raising.
-His adventures involve ghosts, zombies, and challenge to spend three nights in a haunted castle.
+His adventures involve ghosts, zombies, and a challenge to spend three nights in a haunted castle.
 Shelley Duvall’s Faerie Tale Theatre has a delightful TV version of this story perfect for the month of October.
 Read it here

 2. The Marsh King’s Daughter